amerob/kagglekit/README.md

 # kagglekit

-**AA Python toolkit for reliable machine learning experiments with reproducible validation, leakage detection, encoding, threshold optimization, ensembling, and experiment tracking.**
+**A Python toolkit for reliable machine learning experiments with reproducible validation, leakage detection, encoding, threshold optimization, ensembling, and experiment tracking.**

 The repository has two complementary components: